kra53n/kra53n/README.md

 I'm a 11 grades student from Russia.
 I like make interesting things that help me with work on my PC.
 Now I'm learning popular language - Python.
 I am trying to learn more about Unix systems.
-I would like to make a lot of things but I do not have time and skills for it.
 So I am _vimer_, _pythonieer_, man who like _coding_ and _Anime_.

 ### Goal:
->_My main goal is to funish my school with a **good result**!_

->_And this is done!_
+> Finish Curview

 #### Future plans:

+    try JavaScript
+    try C/C++
     try Go
-    try C
-    try Rust

     learm more algorithms, math, geometry, vectors
     learn more about vim, vimscript
     learn more about Unix systems

 #### Contacts:
 **Vk:** _https://vk.com/kingkraiven_